 UW CareLink (PEBB benefits eligible employees, their dependents and household members)

-Let’s Talk (Seattle campus)
+Let’s Talk (Seattle students)

-Accessing mental health care (Seattle campus students)
+Accessing mental health care (Seattle students)

 Counseling services (UW Tacoma students)

 Bias Reporting Tool – To report incidents of bias or violations of UW policies for non-discrimination

 Our community joins communities across the nation and world in horror at the killing of Tyre Nichols, and our hearts are with his family and loved ones as they mourn his loss.
 His name joins the terrible roster of people who have been victimized by our grievously broken system.
 While it can never bring these stolen lives back, we must rededicate ourselves to the work of preventing police violence against the people they are sworn to protect, and to the broader mission of building a culture that treasures Black lives.

 I recognize that for many in our community, the trauma of witnessing Tyre Nichols’ appalling death brings forward memories of all the other Black people who have been killed at the hands of police, reopening wounds that have never been given a chance to fully heal.
 I also acknowledge that this pain is amplified by the toll of anti-Black racism that occurs in less violent but equally corrosive ways in daily life, including racist stickers that recently defaced our UW Tacoma campus.
 Please know that your University community is here for you and that resources are available for students, faculty and staff – if you need someone to talk to, please reach out.
 You are not alone.

 Today we are mourning, maybe even despairing or enraged.
 But our community is part of a larger one working concertedly to create change, and that brave work is making an impact.
 This time the public outrage and official response to the killing of Tyre Nichols was swift and appropriate, but we have far to go to reach a world in which tragedy is not required to spur justice and accountability.